CyanLaser/CyanPlayerObjectPool/Cyan/PlayerObjectPool/Readme.txt

 Setup

 1. Drag the PlayerObjectPool and PlayerObjectAssigner prefabs into your scene.
-2. In the PlayerObjectPool prefab, set the pool size to double the world cap.
+2. In the PlayerObjectPool prefab, set the pool size to double the world capacity.
 3. Create an Udon program to be used for each pooled object, implementing the required items (see template UdonGraph, CyanTrigger, or UdonSharp script)
-4. Create a new GameObject with this Udon program and child it under the PlayerObjectAssigner prefab.
-Duplicate it so that there is enough for the pool size set in step 2.
+4. Create a new GameObject with this Udon program, make it a prefab, and drag the prefab into the "Pool Object Prefab" field in the PlayerObjectAssigner prefab.
+This will automatically create enough instances of the pool object for the current pool size.

 See the example scenes for more details on proper setup.